thomo/sensornode/README.md

 - BME280 humidity, pressure, temperature sensor (I2C) - Note: temperature is measured in-chip, so it is usually too inaccurate to measure the environment temperature
 - Si7021 humidity, temperatur sensor (I2C)
 - HTU21 humidity, temperatur sensor (I2C)
+- LDR sensors to "measure" the brightness (analog)

 The software will determine which sensors are connected.
-Because of the fixed I2C addresses on the sensors only 1 BME and 1 Si7021/HTU21 sensors are supported, but multiple 1-Wire sensors.
+Because of the fixed I2C addresses on the sensors only one example of BME, Si7021, or HTU21 can be connected - but multiple different.
+Multiple 1-Wire sensors are supported.
+In total the number of sensors is set to 10 (`main.cpp`__MAX_SENSORS__) - but please note that each measurand counts, e.g. a BME280 counts 3x.

 The software provides an configuration web page where the sensors can be enabled and an location can be specified.